 Association of Late-Deafened Adults-Puget Sound (ALDA).
 Learn more>

 Cares of Washington: provides individualized and long-term support for people with disabilities and those experiencing adversity due to economic hardship and poverty.
-We are accredited by the Commission on Accreditation of Rehabilitation Facilities.
+The Commission accredits us on Accreditation of Rehabilitation Facilities.
 Learn more>

 Choose Work: is a resource for individuals on SSI and SSDI to find free-of-charge employment supports.
 Learn more>

-Community Minded Enterprises: Based in Spokane, Community Minded Enterprises leads the statewide outreach to low-income, mulit-ethnic and marginalized communities, through partnerships and direct communication.
-The focus on connecting you with the services you need, and making sure your voice is heard by program providers on a regional and state level.
+Community Minded Enterprises: Based in Spokane, Community-Minded Enterprises leads the statewide outreach to low-income, multi-ethnic and marginalized communities, through partnerships and direct communication.
+The focus is on connecting you with the services you need to ensure you are heard by program providers on a regional and state level.
 Learn more>

-Connect for Success is a partnership between a group of employers and a local community service provider, Cares of Washington, with the goal of reducing employee turnover and increasing productivity by eliminating the obstacles that keep people from performing their best at work.
+Connect for Success is a partnership between a group of employers and a local community service provider, Cares of Washington, to reduce employee turnover and increase productivity by eliminating the obstacles that keep people from performing their best at work.
 Learn more>

 Disability.gov: The Federal government resource website for people with disabilities.
 Learn more>